Getting Mixed Signals: Signs He's Falling In Love But Scared

 Need guidance on navigating mixed signals?

-The psychology of mixed signals
+The psychology of getting mixed signals

 Communication can be essential to relationships.
 However, many individuals struggle to communicate their feelings accurately or interpret other people's intentions.
 Individuals may look for body language or non-verbal signals to understand how someone feels.
-We often rely on subtle cues like facial expressions and tone of voice to understand the emotions and motives behind words and actions.
+We often rely on subtle body language cues like facial expressions and tone of voice to understand the emotions and motives behind words and actions.
 However, at times, our summary may be incorrect.

 In his book Thinking Fast and Slow, psychologist Daniel Kahneman identifies two systems for interacting with the world, which he calls System One and System Two.
 System one is fast, intuitive, effortless, and effective at making snap judgments.
 In some cases, system one's ability to "judge a book by its cover" can be beneficial.
 In other situations, it can be prone to mistakes.
 System Two is more logical and deliberative, allowing us to look at the bigger picture to reach conclusions.
 By nature, System Two is a slower form of thinking, requiring time and effort to process information from multiple angles.